 Note: General information on running tests with your builds in TFS can be found here.

-To configure your build process in TFS 2015 to execute tests using SpecFlow+ Runner:
+To configure your build process to execute tests using SpecFlow+ Runner:

 - Open TFS and switch to your build definition.